lucidrains/egnn-pytorch/README.md

 feats_out, coors_out = net(feats, coors, mask = mask) # (1, 1024, 32), (1, 1024, 3)
 ```

-Only attend to sparse neighbors, given to the network as an adjacency matrix. `num_nearest_neighbors` will need to be set to the maximum number of neighbors to cover all the neighbors as specified in the matrix.
+Only attend to sparse neighbors, given to the network as an adjacency matrix.

 ```python
 import torch